wcm-io-frontend/grunt-aem-clientlib-generator/README.md

   "your.clientlib.name": {

-    "embed": ["other.clientlib.name"], // AEM embeds this ClientLib "jsProcessor": ["default:none", "min:gcc"], // change the processor for JS minification in AEM
+    "embed": ["other.clientlib.name"], // AEM embeds this ClientLib "jsProcessor": ["default:none", "min:gcc;compilationLevel=whitespace"], // change the processor for JS minification in AEM

     // asset configuration
     "js": {